 It is possible to walk to the beach from Lumbarda along a narrow, paved road through pretty vineyards packed with vines groaning with the weight of Grk grapes.
 Alternatively, you can hire bikes from the village square.
 If you drive to the beach there is a fee for parking.

 Vela Przina is a lovely, clean beach offering fantastic views across the sea to the nature island of Lastovo.
 There are a couple of cafes and huts offering massages for tired limbs!
 There is little natural shade on the beach so consider hiring an umbrella or bring your own.
-It is a sheltered, secluded bay ideal for swimming and snorkelling as the water is warm, clear and shallow.
+It is a sheltered, secluded bay ideal for children who like swimming and snorkelling as the water is warm, clear and shallow.
 Beware submerged rocks at high tide.

 From Vela Przina you can walk through the pine woods to the furthest tip of the headland.
 It is easy to find a secluded swimming spot here but the water can be rough and has some strong currents.
 Hired bikes are not allowed on these unpaved roads.

 The Lumbarda beach which is most popular with locals is Bilin Zal.
 You can walk to Bilin Zal around the scenic, paved coastal path from Lumbarda village.
 The 1 kilometre walk is a lovely, peaceful stroll especially at sunset.
 Alternatively, combine time at Vela Przina with a visit to Bilin Zal (or vice versa) as they are close to each other on opposite sides of the headland.

 After a long day at Vela Prizina, we decided to head to Bilin Zal for a change of scenery.
 The short scenic walk travels past ordered vineyards edged with dense forest and tiny hamlets.
 Look carefully for the hidden sandy path turning off the road which leads you to Bilin Zal.